RunestoneInteractive/RunestoneServer/pip/source/Debugging/debugIntro.rst

    print(current_time)
    print(wait_time)

+If you haven't yet, click Run: get in the habit of checking whether small things are working before you go on.

 So far so good.
 Now lets take the next step.
 We need to figure out what the time will be after waiting ``wait_time`` number of hours.
 A good first approximation to that is to simply add ``wait_time`` to ``current_time`` and print out the result.
 So lets try that.